boozallen/ads-final/README.md

 Prototype URL: https://labelcraft.io (To date, we crowdsourced input for the Top 8 drugs)

-Please evaluate our development branch (all 3 branches are in sync but our documentation links all points to the development branch) located at:
+Please evaluate our development branch (all 3 branches are in sync but our documentation links development):

 https://github.com/booz-allen-agile-delivery/ads-final/tree/development